Profiling memory usage and allocations with Perfetto

 Java—and managed languages built on top of it, like Kotlin—use a runtime environment to handle memory management and garbage collection.
 In these languages, (almost) every object is a heap allocation.
 Memory is managed through object references: objects retain other objects, and memory is automatically reclaimed by the garbage collector once objects become unreachable.
 There is no free() call as in manual memory management.

-As a result, most profiling tools for managed languages work by capturing and analyzing a complete heap dump, which includes all live objects and their retaining relationships—a full object graph.
+As a result, most profiling tools for the heap of a managed languages work by capturing and analyzing a complete heap dump, which includes all live objects and their retaining relationships—a full object graph.

 This approach has the advantage of retroactive analysis: it provides a consistent snapshot of the entire heap without requiring prior instrumentation.
 However, it comes with a trade-off: while you can see which objects are keeping others alive, you typically cannot see the exact call sites where those objects were allocated.
 This can make it harder to reason about memory usage, especially when the same type of object is allocated from multiple locations in the code.